Accessibility

 (Grade 2.1: Gentle slopes only, with some sections that may exceed 1:14 gradient, modified surfaces, suitable for wheelchair users with some assistance.)

-Compacted ground and gravel path on the tour
+There are compacted ground and gravel path sections on the tour.

 The experience inside – what to expect